tomov/context-learning/neural/README.txt

     Result:

+PMODS to try:
+            pressed_sick_modulatory vs _irrelevant vs _additive <-- similar to value_...
+            M1 & M4 values
+                  also blocked by condition
+                  also change in value @ feedback? (proxy for PE?)

+   for each run:
+         if you think c1 makes you sick (x3c1+), then: activation @ feedback (x1c1+) - (x2c1-)
+               hypothesis: if you had stronger activation in hippocampus during encoding, your contextual association would be stronger btw this applies to irrelevant and modulatory only; additive is x1c1+, x2c1+ if you don't think c1 makes you sick (x3c1-), then:

 Model 2 is wrong; was supposed to be the M2 posterior @ feedback (outcome) time but have extra regressors for the test trials that mess things up--